-- The biggest advantage of a heat pump dryer is that it works in a closed-loop system.
-You do not need an external air duct (for vented dryers) or empty the water container (condenser dryers)
+- The biggest advantage of heat pump dryers is that they work in a closed-loop system.
+You do not need an external air duct (for vented dryers in Singapore) or empty the water container (condenser dryers)

 - It is also more energy-efficient